-[For similar reasons, the EFRAG SRB also decided to progress in parallel with the public consultation in respect of three key components of the due process:

-(a) Finalisation of the Bases for Conclusions in relation to the ESRS Exposure Drafts by the PTF -ESRS during the public consultation process at the latest by the end of May.
+- 12 For similar reasons, the EFRAG SRB also decided to progress in parallel with the public consultation in respect of three key components of the due process: - (a) Finalisation of the Bases for Conclusions in relation to the ESRS Exposure Drafts by the PTF -ESRS during the public consultation process at the latest by the end of May.

-As a reminder, Bases for Conclusions are not part of a standard per se - and for this reason will not be part of the delegated act adopted by the European Commission - but aim to clarify the reasoning and logic followed by the standard setter in drafting the relevant disclosure requirements Bases for Conclusions will be made publicly available on EFRAG's website and will be announced by a dedicated news item.
+As a reminder, Bases for Conclusions are not part of a standard per se - and for this reason will not be part of the delegated act adopted by the European Commission - but aim to clarify the reasoning and logic of the process followed by EFRAG in drafting the relevant disclosure requirements Bases for Conclusions will be made publicly available on EFRAG's website and will be announced by dedicated news items.